(Originally posed 6/4/20; updated 7/15/20)

 Toyota’s plug-in hybrid SUV, the 2021 RAV4 Prime, will start at $39,220, slightly exceed the company’s initial all-electric range estimate of 39 miles, and hit dealer showrooms this summer.

-The automaker is now estimating 42 miles of ell-electric range before the RAV4 Prime drops into conventional hybrid operation.
+The EPA is estimating 42 miles of ell-electric range before the RAV4 Prime drops into conventional hybrid operation.

 [Estimated reading time: 5 min., 30 sec.]